hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/docs/02-setup-environment.md

 Use "idpbuilder [command] --help" for more information about a command.
 ```

-For installation alternatives, please refer to the [official documentation](https://cnoe.io/docs/reference-implementation/installations/idpbuilder/quick-start#running-in-codespaces).
+For installation alternatives, please refer to the [official documentation](https://cnoe.io/docs/reference-implementation/idpbuilder#running-ipdbuilder-in-codespaces).
-In the [next section](), we will take quick look at how idpbuilder works.
+In the next section, we will take a quick look at how idpbuilder works.